Donders-Institute/rdm-wiki/docs/1_intro.rst

 An Introduction to Research Data Management
 *****************

+This is an introduction to the purpose, importance, and benefits of proper Research Data Management.
+There are few specific instructions about how to properly manage Research Data on this page.
+Therefore, for those familiar with BIDS and the standards of providing metadata, this page can be skipped over.

-Research Data Management (RDM)
+Research Data Management
 =======

 * Defined as the practice of storing, organizing, and maintaining data collected for research purposes

-* RDM aims to improve the research efficiency and transparency, and to fulfill the requirements of the university, funders, and legislation.
+* Research Data Management aims to improve the research efficiency and transparency, and to fulfill the requirements of the university, funders, and legislation.

 * Academic research should be FAIR